LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 - To roll a Forbidden Land style dice-check for which no automation has been built, type the following command in the chat window:
 `/fbl(nAtt, nSkill, nGear, artifactDieOne, artifactDieTwo,...)`
-For example `/fbl(4, -1, 2, d10)` would roll 4 Base Dice, 1 negative Skill Die, 2 Gear Dice and a single d10 Artifact Die.
-This roll doesn't support pushing (yet?)
+For example `/fbl(4, -1, 2, d10)` would roll 4 Base Dice, 1 negative Skill Die, 2 Gear Dice and a single d10 Artifact Die. <s>This roll doesn't support pushing (yet?)</s> (*Pushing and rolling of the Pride Die functionality added in v0.2*)

 - Spells can't be added to the Character sheet directly.
 They are automatically added when a Spellcasting talent is dragged onto the character sheet and automatically removed when the Talent is removed.
 Make sure to correctly import the talents and spells by configuring the right magical discipline associated to each of them.